ella7/nightscout-api-client/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *https://localhost/api/v1*
+All URIs are relative to the host set in property $host in Swagger\Client\Configuration

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------